Career Timeline of Dylan Cease: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Dylan Cease made an impact.

-Dylan Cease is a professional baseball pitcher currently playing for the San Diego Padres in MLB.
-Prior to joining the Padres, he played for the Chicago White Sox.
-Cease is a notable figure in professional baseball, recognized for his pitching abilities at the major league level.
+Dylan Cease is an American professional baseball pitcher currently playing for the San Diego Padres in MLB.
+He previously played for the Chicago White Sox.
+Cease is a notable pitcher in Major League Baseball.

-In August 2013, Dylan Cease was considered a potential first-round draft choice in the upcoming 2014 MLB draft by Jonathan Mayo of MLB.com.
+In August 2013, Dylan Cease was considered to be a potential first-round draft choice in the upcoming 2014 MLB draft.

 2014: Drafted by the Chicago Cubs

-In 2014, Dylan Cease was selected by the Chicago Cubs in the sixth round of the MLB draft.
+In 2014, Dylan Cease was selected by the Chicago Cubs in the sixth round of the MLB draft, marking the beginning of his professional baseball career.

 In May 2015, Dylan Cease resumed throwing and pitched for the Arizona Cubs of the Rookie-level Arizona League.

-In 2016, Dylan Cease pitched for the Eugene Emeralds of the Low–A Northwest League.
-He posted a 2–0 record with a 2.22 ERA and 66 strikeouts.
-He was named a 2016 Northwest League Post-Season All-Star, and a Baseball America Short-Season All Star.
+In 2016, Dylan Cease pitched for the Eugene Emeralds of the Low-A Northwest League, posting a 2-0 record with a 2.22 ERA and 66 strikeouts.
+He was named a 2016 Northwest League Post-Season All-Star and a Baseball America Short-Season All-Star.

-On July 13, 2017, Dylan Cease was traded to the Chicago White Sox along with Eloy Jiménez, Matt Rose, and Bryant Flete for José Quintana.
-He was then assigned to the Kannapolis Intimidators.
+On July 13, 2017, Dylan Cease was traded by the Cubs to the Chicago White Sox along with Eloy Jiménez, Matt Rose, and Bryant Flete for José Quintana.
+Cease was then assigned to the Kannapolis Intimidators.

-Dylan Cease began the 2017 season with the South Bend Cubs of the Single–A Midwest League.
-He had a 1–2 record with a 2.79 ERA in 13 starts for South Bend and was named a Midwest League Mid-Season All-Star.
+In 2017, Dylan Cease began the season with the South Bend Cubs of the Single-A Midwest League, achieving a 1-2 record with a 2.79 ERA in 13 starts.
+He was also named a Midwest League Mid-Season All-Star.

 2017: Traded to the White Sox

-In 2017, Dylan Cease was traded by the Chicago Cubs to the Chicago White Sox.
+In 2017, Dylan Cease was traded from the Chicago Cubs to the Chicago White Sox.

-In 2018, Dylan Cease played for the Winston-Salem Dash and the Birmingham Barons.
-He was selected to represent the White Sox at the 2018 All-Star Futures Game.
-He was named MLB Pipeline Pitcher of the Year and a Carolina League midseason All-Star.
-The White Sox added Cease to their 40-man roster after the 2018 season.
+In 2018, Dylan Cease excelled in the minor leagues, starting with the Winston-Salem Dash and earning a promotion to the Birmingham Barons.
+He was 12-2 with a 2.40 ERA in 23 starts.
+Cease was selected for the 2018 All-Star Futures Game, named MLB Pipeline Pitcher of the Year, and added to the White Sox 40-man roster after the season.

-In 2019, Dylan Cease began the season with the Charlotte Knights.
-On July 3, 2019, the White Sox promoted him to the major leagues.
-He finished the season with a 4–7 record and a 5.79 ERA.
+In 2019, Dylan Cease began the season with the Charlotte Knights and was promoted to the major leagues by the White Sox on July 3.
+He finished the season with a 4-7 record and a 5.79 ERA.
 His average of 9.99 strikeouts per 9 innings was the highest in White Sox history by a rookie.

-In 2019, Dylan Cease made his Major League Baseball debut with the Chicago White Sox.
+In 2019, Dylan Cease made his Major League Baseball debut with the Chicago White Sox, marking a significant milestone in his career.

-On May 4, 2021, Dylan Cease recorded his first career major league base hit during a game against the Cincinnati Reds, going 3-for-3 at the plate and pitching six scoreless innings.
+On May 4, 2021, Dylan Cease recorded his first career major league base hit.
+Cease went 3-for-3 at the plate and pitched six scoreless innings, giving up one hit and striking out 11.

-In 2021, Dylan Cease made 32 starts, finishing with a 13–7 record and a 3.91 ERA.
+In 2021, Dylan Cease made 32 starts, finishing with a 13-7 record and a 3.91 ERA.
+He led the American League in K/9, starts, and wild pitches.
 Cease made his first career postseason start in Game 3 of the 2021 ALDS against the Houston Astros.

 January 13, 2023: Contract Agreement with White Sox